desk-ly/mercure-transport-redis/README.md

 The open-source Mercure hub ships single-process transports (`local`, `bolt`), so a horizontally scaled hub cannot deliver an update published on one instance to subscribers connected to another.
 This module fixes that.
-Redis Streams hold the event history, and Redis Pub/Sub fans out to the other instances.
+Redis Streams hold the event history, Redis Pub/Sub fans out to the other instances, and a UUID → stream-ID index keeps `Last-Event-ID` replay O(1).

-- Durable, size-capped event history in a Redis Stream
-- O(1) `Last-Event-ID` replay via a UUID → stream-ID index (never linear-scans)
-- Gap recovery after a Pub/Sub disconnect
-- `history_limit` bounds the work a client can trigger per reconnect

-Requires Go 1.26+, Redis 5.0+, Mercure 0.22 / Caddy 2.11.
+Requires Redis 5.0 or newer, for Redis Streams.
+Supported Go, Caddy, and Mercure versions are the ones declared in [`go.mod`](./go.mod).
+Pre-1.0, so the configuration surface may still change.

 ## Install